Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M09L06_Build_Approval_Flow.md

 Your client Fabrikam needs an approval process added to the model-driven Knowledge Admin app you are building.
 The approval process will interact with the user's manager to obtain an approval or rejection and handle the knowledge assessment appropriately.
-In this lab, you will create a Microsoft Flow to retrieve the appropriate manager, seek their approval and handle the record after the manager's decision is entered.
+In this lab, you will create a Microsoft Power Automate to retrieve the appropriate manager, seek their approval and handle the record after the manager's decision is entered.